ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

         return id;
     }
 ```

  They have been marked as `static`, which means these methods are not instance
- specific --- they are class methods.
+ specific, they are class methods.

- Of course, you should have tests for these methods added in `tests/Matrix.cpp`:
+ Of course, you should have tests for these methods in `tests/Matrix.cpp`:

  ```CPP
  TEST(Matrix, zeros) {